Steelers Hall of Fame running back Franco Harris dies at 72

-Harris’ son Dok told The Associated Press his father died overnight.
+Harris’ son Dok told The Associated Press his father passed away overnight.
 No cause of death was given.

 His death comes two days before the 50th anniversary of the play that provided the jolt that helped transform the Steelers from also-rans into the NFL’s elite and three days before Pittsburgh is scheduled to retire his No. 32 during a ceremony at halftime of its game against the Las Vegas Raiders.